Generic Name: vorapaxar (VOR a PAX ar)

 you have liver or kidney disease;

-To make sure vorapaxar is safe for you, tell your doctor if you have recently had any heart procedures, such as:
+Tell your doctor if you have ever had any heart procedures, such as:

 heart bypass surgery (coronary artery bypass graft, or CABG);